CryptoSoc/cryptosoc.github.io/_tutorials/neural-nets.md

 ## Forward Propagation

-When you convert an input x into an output y in a neural network, this is called forward propagation.
+When you convert an input x into an output y in a neural network, this is called __forward propagation__.
 Most of the time, we want our network to predict something useful such as whether an image contains a cat.
-We can do this by making the input the image in question and the output a 0 or a 1 - 0 for no cat, 1 for cat.
+We can do this by making the input the image in question and the output a number between 0 and 1 - 0 for no cat, 1 for cat.
 The input image is actually a matrix of numbers that has the same width and height as the image.
 This is because the numbers represent the colours of the pixel at that point in the image.

 ![image of pixels]()

 So we take each of these input numbers in the image and according to some function that our neural network decides on, we generate an output deciding if there is a cat or not.
-That is, we propagate the input image forward through the neural network in order to generate an output prediction of cat or not.
+That is, __we propagate the input image forward through the neural network in order to generate an output prediction of cat or not__.

 ## Backward Propagation

 But how does the neural network learn that function?
 It learns it using data.
 If we have 100 images of cats and 100 images without cats, then we can "train" our neural network to "recognise" what a cat might look like in terms of the underlying pattern of data.
 And this is how it works at a high level:

 First, the image is forward propagated to get a prediction of what the image is (cat or not).
 In the beginning, before the network is trained, the predictions are just random.
 Then we compare this prediction to our true label of the image (the image is, say, a cat).
-By comparing the prediction to the actual value, we get a __loss__. __A loss tells us how far off our network is from where it should be__.
+By comparing the prediction to the actual value, we get a loss. __A loss tells us how far off our network is from where it should be__.

 ![cat]()